 In this enrichment course, you will learn about logistical and decision-making processes involved in managing disaster situations.
-This includes, but is not limited to, the development and use of map skills; the assessing of various forms of information; planning for refugee camps; and decision-making for the delivery of aid based on map-layer information.
+This includes, but is not limited to, the development and use of map skills; the assessing of various forms of information; planning for refugee camps, and decision-making for the delivery of aid based on map-layer information.
 This enrichment course is most suitable to those that are studying subjects such as geography at A level, or students wishing to pursue a career or degree in a similar field.

 This enrichment is designed to help students enhance their ability to interpret, evaluate and comment on the nature of politics.
 Ever wondered how laws are passed?
 Want to understand BREXIT better and the effect of such a complex political issue?
 Then this is the course for you!
-In this enrichment, you will have the opportunity to explore topics of race, multiculturalism, immigration and human rights, as well as looking at how the politics of the past affects the decisions of today.
+In this enrichment, you will have the opportunity to explore topics of race, multiculturalism, immigration and human rights, as well as looking at how the politics of the past affect the decisions of today.
 This enrichment is suitable for anyone studying subjects such as sociology/philosophy/history, students considering a degree in politics, or simply those that want to develop their general political understanding.

-The enrichment course will broaden your perspective of how gender impacts the world in which we live.
-We will explore a range of different gender issues in contemporary society; some of these areas are: gender, sex and bodies, gender and violence and work and gender.
+The enrichment course will broaden your perspective on how gender impacts the world in which we live.
+We will explore a range of different gender issues in contemporary society; some of these areas are gender, sex and bodies, gender and violence and work and gender.
 If you are passionate about exploring complex societal issues and challenging the status quo, then this is an enrichment that will give you knowledge that goes beyond traditional A level subjects.
 This course may interest those that are studying psychology and sociology, as there is significant overlap with those subjects.

 Criminology enrichment is one of the most popular activities, linking well with psychology, sociology and other similar subjects.
-You will develop research skills by investigating case studies of infamous criminals and advance your analytical skills through exploring the different reasons why people commit crime.
+You will develop research skills by investigating case studies of infamous criminals and advance your analytical skills by exploring the different reasons why people commit crimes.
 This enrichment course is ideal for students studying psychology or sociology at A level, for those considering studying similar subjects at degree or for anyone interested in pursuing a career in areas such as law or social work.

-In this programme, you will study a range of legal issues that impact modern day society.
+In this programme, you will study a range of legal issues that impact modern-day society.
 You will have the freedom to choose a specific legal area that interests you before planning and delivering a presentation to local primary school children on your chosen topic.
 This enrichment activity is suitable for those studying law, or any student that wants to hone their presentation skills, which is a form of assessment that is becoming more common at university.

 Amnesty international are an organisation who focus on human rights and are independent of any political ideology, economic interest or religion.
-In this enrichment, students will choose a campaign from the Amnesty international website and will campaign for that issue by creating leaflets and posters to distribute and raise awareness.
+In this enrichment, students will choose a campaign from the Amnesty International website and will campaign for that issue by creating leaflets and posters to distribute and raise awareness.
 Students will learn about the different aspects of human rights, from the legislative perspective to the moral and philosophical debates.
 This enrichment would be suitable for those studying law at A level, or any students looking to become involved in charity work or politics.